 1st year: Core courses (main tuition language: Italian)

-Political Science ECTS, Semester Prof. Comparative Public Administration 3, Autumn Villeneuve Dottrine politiche 6, Spring Viroli Politiche e istituzioni pubbliche 3, Autumn Antille / Bolgiani Public Policy Analysis 3, Spring Savard Argumentation in Public Communication 3, Spring Greco Public Management Public Accounting 3, Autumn Gianella Management e innovazione nella pubblica amministrazione e nel non profit 6, Autumn Meneguzzo/Barreca Gestione strategica nelle PA e nelle istituzioni internazionali 3, Spring Meneguzzo/Crugnola Fundamentals in Public Communication 3, Autumn Villeneuve e-Government (*1) 3, Spring Cantoni Law Diritto pubblico per manager pubblici I 3, Autumn De Rossa/Vatiero International Law 3, Autumn Cottier Diritto pubblico per manager pubblici II 3, Spring De Rossa/Vatiero Public Economics Macroeconomia internazionale 3, Autumn Beretta Economia pubblica 3, Spring Jametti Microeconomia 3, Autumn Antonioli Methodology Statistical Data Analysis 3, Spring Arbia Metodologie qualitative: costruzione e analisi dei dati 3, Spring Caiata Zufferey Total ECTS 60
+Political Science ECTS, Semester Prof. Comparative Public Administration 3, Autumn Villeneuve Dottrine politiche 6, Spring Viroli Politiche e istituzioni pubbliche 3, Autumn Bolgiani / Veronelli Public Policy Analysis 3, Spring Savard Argumentation in Public Communication 3, Spring Greco Morasso / Serafis Public Management Sistemi contabili nel settore pubblico 3, Autumn Gianella Management e innovazione nella pubblica amministrazione e nel non profit 6, Autumn Meneguzzo / Barreca Gestione strategica nelle PA e nelle istituzioni internazionali 3, Spring Meneguzzo / Barreca Fundamentals in Public Communication 6, Autumn Villeneuve e-Government (*1) 3, Spring Cantoni Law Diritto pubblico per manager pubblici I 3, Autumn De Rossa / Vatiero International Law 3, Autumn Espa / Bueno Diritto pubblico per manager pubblici II 3, Spring De Rossa/Vatiero Public Economics Macroeconomia internazionale 3, Autumn Beretta Economia pubblica 3, Spring Mazzonna Microeconomia 3, Autumn Antonioli Mantegazzini Methodology Statistical Data Analysis 3, Spring Arbia / Reinhold Metodologia qualitativa: costruzione e analisi dei dati 3, Spring Mugellini / Heide Total ECTS 60

 (*1) Students with BSc COM USI can replace this course with Usability and Digital Analytics (Marchiori).